apache/maven-resolver/src/site/markdown/common-misconceptions.md

 It is important to state, that in "collect" step happens the selection of nodes by various criteria, among other by the configured scope filters.
-And here we come to the notion of "runtime classpath" vs "test classpath".
+And here we come to the notion of "runtime graph" vs "test graph".

 In resolver, maybe un-intuitively, the "scope filter" is usually used (but does not have to, this is just how it IS used in Maven Core, probably for historical